 - a.
 As stated in the Governance Policy Statement, it is the responsibility of the Cumbria Pensions Committee to exercise the Council's responsibility as 'Administering Authority' for the management of Cumbria Local Government Pension Scheme (Cumbria LGPS). - b.
 The Council delegates its functions in respect of the Scheme to its Pension Fund Committee and discharges specific elements of the administration functions of the Scheme to: - i.
-Lancashire County Council (LCC) under the banner of Your Pension Service (YPS); and - ii.
-Officers within the core Cumbria Pensions team. - c.
+The Director of Finance (Section 151 Officer); and - Lancashire County Council (LCC) who provide this service through Local Pensions Partnership under the operating name of Your Pension Service (YPS). - c.
 The Administration Strategy (Parts B & C) is set out so as to illustrate the Fund's core responsibilities and whom they sit with. - d.
 The Communication Policy (Part D) is the overarching policy for the Cumbria Pension Fund.